-Finally anyone that has been disqualified through a race penalty or didn't qualify will start from the back of their class.
+Finally Aany Competitoryone that has been disqualified through a race penalty or didn't qualify will start from the back of their class.

-Should the official classification for the race setting the order for the grid be delayed such that it is not published 60 minutes prior to the time of opening of the assembly area or Pit Lane (whichever is relevant) for the following Race the most up to date, published, provisional classification (that including any confirmed judicial action in respect of any Sporting or Technical issue) will be used to set the grid.
+Should the official classification for the race setting the order for the grid be delayed such that it is not published 60 minutes prior to the time of opening of the assembly area or Pit Lane (whichever is relevant) for the following Race the most up to date, published, provisional classification (that including any confirmed judicial action in respect of any Sporting or Technical issue) will be used to set the grid in accordance with the principles above.
 No protest or appeal will be accepted as to the possible effects of the use of the provisional classification.
-(Exemption from Motorsport UK Yearbook Q.12.9.12(ii) applied and granted per regulation Q.14 & A.2.4).
+(Exemption from Motorsport UK Yearbook-Q.12.9.12(ii) applied and granted per regulation Q.14 & A.2.4).